xjtu-enre/ENRE-cpp/docs/relation/Extend.md

 relation:
   type: Extend
   items:
-    -   from: Class:CollectionOfBook
+    -   from: Class:'CollectionOfBook'
-        to: Class:Book
+        to: Class:'Book'
         loc: file0:3:7
-    -   from: Class:CollectionOfBook
+    -   from: Class:'CollectionOfBook'
-        to: Class:Collection
+        to: Class:'Collection'
         loc: file0:3:7
 ```